mrbezarate/Russian-roulette/README.md

 ## Description

 This program simulates a game of Russian Roulette with your System32 folder.
-It generates a random number between 1 and 6, and if the number is 1, it attempts to delete the Windows System32 directory.
-Otherwise, it displays a "You are safe!" message.
+It generates a random number between 1 and 6, and if the number is 1, it attempts to delete the Windows System32 directory.[...]

 ## Warning ⚠️